beyond-blockchain/ledger_subsystem/bbc1/core/ethereum/README.md

 Ledger subsystem with Ethereum for BBc-1
 ===
 Files in this directory supports the ledger subsystem with Ethereum blockchain for BBc-1.
-Currently supports brownie, with infura.io to access to ropsten test network and mainnet of Ethereum.
+Currently supports brownie, with infura.io to access to goerli test network and mainnet of Ethereum.

 ## Ledger subsystem
 * **bbc1/core/ethereum/bbc_ethereum.py**